Self-Consistency Training for Density-Functional-Theory Hamiltonian Prediction: Acknowledgements

 \section{Acknowledgements}

-We thank Lin Huang, Han Yang for insightful discussions; Erpai Luo for valuable discussions on model design and help with preparing datasets; Tao Qin, Jia Zhang and Huanhuan Xia for their constructive feedback.
-Additionally, we acknowledge Lin Huang, Han Yang, and Jia Zhang for providing their CuDA implementation for Hamiltonian construction.
+We thank Lin Huang, Han Yang, and Yue Wang for insightful discussions on the idea and techniques; Erpai Luo for discussions on model design and help with dataset preparation; Jan Hermann, Michael Gastegger and Sebastian Ehlert for suggestions on evaluation and writing; Tao Qin, Jia Zhang and Huanhuan Xia for constructive feedback.
+Additionally, we acknowledge Lin Huang, Han Yang, and Jia Zhang for providing their CuDA implementation of Hamiltonian construction.
+We also thank anonymous reviewers and area chair for their feedback.
+He Zhang and Nanning Zheng were supported by the National Natural Science Foundation of China under Grant 62088102.